webdevelopers-eu/hashbang/README.md

 When this URL is shared and friend visits the page the `window.hashbang.gallery` array will contain the previously stored values so you can pre-select the same images upon page load.

-## Compatibility

-This javascript is framework-independent library and can be used with or without any javascript framework like jQuery, AngularJS, Dojo, MooTools or DHTMLX.

-All modern browsers from IE8 up.
-You have to include jQuery on the page for IE8 in order to use events.

 ## Events

 You can listen to following events on `window` object: